djha-skin/nrdl/README.md

-# NeRDL: NEstable, Readable Document Language
+# NRDL: The Nestable, Readable Document Language

 This repository houses the Nestable Readable Document Language.
 It is a JSON superset that was specifically written to be: